Questandachievement7Developers/ax64vm/README.md

 As the development of Ax64VM unfolded, a deeper understanding emerged regarding the challenges faced by Android SoC CPUs.
 The limitations and disparities experienced on the Snapdragon 888 and similar chipsets revealed a need for a comprehensive solution that could empower Android devices to unleash the true potential of OpenGL acceleration.

 With this newfound knowledge, Ax64VM emerged as a testament to the relentless pursuit of innovation and the desire to empower the Android ecosystem.
-By weaving together VirGL's 3D acceleration, QEMU's virtualization capabilities, and the mystic powers of OpenGL, Ax64VM aspires to uplift Android, ensuring that devices powered by non-Apple Silicon ARM CPUs can also experience the transformative magic of accelerated graphics.
+By weaving together VirGL's 3D acceleration, QEMU's virtualization capabilities, and the mystic powers of OpenGL, Ax64VM aspires to uplift Android, ensuring that devices powered by non-Apple Silicon ARM CPUs can also experience the magic of accelerated graphics.

-In the enchanting realm of Ax64VM, Android is no longer left in the dust, but rather, it emerges as a platform capable of transcending limitations, embracing innovation, and empowering its users with the wondrous realms of OpenGL acceleration.
+## Contributing
+Unleash your arcane potential and contribute to the evolution of Ax64VM.
+Delve into the sacred guidelines outlined in CONTRIBUTING.md, where you may reveal bug reports, unveil new features, or conjure mesmerizing pull requests.

+## License
+?

+## Credits
+Ax64VM is the creation of visionary developers, weaving their spells into reality:

+- Albert Starfield Wahyu Suryo Samudro (GitHub)
+- Questandachievement (GitHub)